NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Changed to be an empty teleport and has A and B follow ups
     - Faces the opponent on reappearance
     - Has three grabbable frames before the teleport
+- 4B
-- 4B Hitbox appears one frame sooner
+    - Hitbox appears one frame sooner
-- 4B and 4BA(Y) have improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
+    - Improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
+    - Guards frames 2-15 from 2-17
 - 4B(B)
     - OTGs
     - No longer catches late on OTGs